havocp/xsbt-wiki/Full-Configuration.md

 Ultimately, a `RootProject` is resolved to a `ProjectRef` once the external project is loaded.
 Additionally, there are implicit conversions `URI => RootProject` and `File => RootProject` so that URIs and Files can be used directly.
-External, remote builds are retrieved or checked out to a staging directory in the user's `.ivy2` directory so that they can be manipulated like local builds.
+External, remote builds are retrieved or checked out to a staging directory in the user's `.sbt` directory so that they can be manipulated like local builds.
 Examples of using project references follow in the next sections.

 When using external projects, the `sbt.boot.directory` should be set (see [[Setup]]) so that unnecessary recompilations do not occur (see [#35]).